The 10th Victim: Plot

 In the 21st century, World War III has recently ended.
 In order to prevent a potential fourth war, those with violent tendencies are given an opportunity to engage in "The Big Hunt," the world's most popular form of entertainment.
 This event attracts participants seeking fame and fortune.
-The competition involves ten rounds, with each competitor experiencing five rounds as the hunters and five as the victims.
+The competition involves ten rounds, with each competitor experiencing five rounds as the hunter and five as the victim.
 The last person standing after ten rounds becomes immensely wealthy and can retire.

 Caroline Meredith, as victim, has just claimed her ninth kill and is next on the hunt for the tenth.
 Eager to maximize her financial gains, Meredith aims for a flawless kill in front of the cameras, having secured a significant sponsorship from the Ming Tea Company.
 Marcello Poletti is selected as the victim; however, his winnings from six kills have already been spent by his mistress, Olga, and his ex-wife, Lidia.

 To carry out her plan, Caroline travels to Rome and assumes the role of a reporter assigned to study the sexual preoccupations of Italian men.
 She requests an interview with Marcello at the Temple of Venus.
 Suspecting something amiss, Marcello plans for Caroline to be attacked by a crocodile in front of a rival television company's cameras, but she manages to escape.
 Caroline later entices Marcello to the beach, convincing him of her love.
 After drugging Marcello, she brings him back to the Temple of Venus.

 In a dramatic twist, Caroline shoots Marcello on live television, only to discover that he loaded the gun with blanks.
 Marcello retaliates by shooting her, but her bulletproof armor saves her.
 Marcello and Caroline decide to break free from The Big Hunt and board a plane, ultimately choosing to get married.
 The movie concludes with the pilot showering them with a cascade of flowers.